richiejp logo

 Technologies and experience

 Below are some technologies I have worked with.
+This is not an exhaustive list.

 I know Linux having written an exploit for it and spending 6+ years writing kernel tests for SUSE.
 I also have knowledge of more niche systems such as FreeBSD and the Nanos unikernel which I contributed to.